orbbec/ros_astra_camera/README.md

 ```

-- astra camera will use semaphore to do process synchronization,
-  if the camera start fails, the semaphore file may be left in the `/dev/shm`,
-  causing the next start to be stuck.
+- The Astra camera will use a semaphore for process synchronization.
+If the camera fails to start, the semaphore file may be left in the /dev/shm, causing the next start to get stuck.
+To prevent this issue, please run the following command before launching:
-  Before launch, please run

 ```bash
 rosrun astra_camera cleanup_shm_node
 ```

-to clean up `/dev/shm`.
+This command will clean up all semaphore files in the /dev/shm directory, ensuring that the camera will not get stuck during the next start.

 - Launch

 ``` bash
 roslaunch astra_camera multi_astra.launch
 ```

 ## Use calibration camera parameter

 - Set camera info uri, Go to `xxx.launch`

 ```xml

 <launch>